-In 1937, the Curtis-Wright R-3350 radial engine made its first test run.
-This was the largest double row, air cooled radial engine designed to date.
-Later versions of this engine produced over 3000 hp.
+In 1937, the Curtis-Wright R-3350 radial engine had its first test run.
+This engine was the largest double-row, air-cooled radial engine of its time.
+Later versions produced over 3,000 hp.

 Figure 1 – static display of early R-3350 with exhaust ports (red) facing forward.

-I have often wondered why this was done.
-At first blush, this may have been a financial decision in order to reduce manufacturing costs.
-The forward-facing exhaust stacks are easy to form, requiring no twists or turns-just a short, straight section of circular tubing leading into the collector ring, which, of course, sat in front of both rows of cylinders!
-In the earlier Curtis-Wright R-2600 14-cylinder engine design, the exhaust ports for the front row of cylinders faced rearward.
-Anyone who has witnessed the running of these aircraft engines at night will recall seeing blue flames exiting the exhaust stacks, the temperature of these flames are in the neighborhood of 3000°F. Placing all of this heat in front of a row of air-cooled cylinders will obviously cause cooling problems.
+I’ve often wondered why they made this design choice.
+It may have been a financial decision to cut manufacturing costs.
+Forward-facing exhaust stacks are easier to form.
+They need no twists or turns.
+A short, straight section leads into the collector ring.
+This ring is in front of both rows of cylinders.
+In the earlier Curtis-Wright R-2600 engine design, the exhaust ports faced rearward.
+Anyone who has seen these engines at night remembers blue flames from the exhaust stacks.
+Temperatures hit around 2,600°F. This heat near air-cooled cylinders leads to cooling issues.

-Was this design forced upon the engineering staff?
-No one in the right mind would have allowed such a design to proceed through to quantity manufacturing, yet it did.
-It was a root cause of many B-29 crashes, including the crash that killed test pilot Eddie Allen during prototype testing.
-The aircraft was a total loss along with all of its crew members and several people in a Seattle office building that it crashed into.
+Was this design forced on the engineers?
+No one would allow such a design to go into mass production, yet it did.
+This flaw led to many B-29 crashes.
+One of the worst incidents was the tragic accident that took test pilot Eddie Allen’s life during prototype testing.
+The aircraft lost its crew and several people in a Seattle office building it hit.

 Crash Coverage Link: